lucasjoliveau/doc/en/developer/reference/backend/views.md

-type of button, indicates how it clicking it affects Odoo:
+type of button, indicates how it clicking it affects Konvergo ERP:

 `object`